Phonic Screening Check

 In the summer term, all Year 1 pupils are assessed on their ability to apply their phonetic knowledge to read words.
 This is carried out using the Phonic Screening Check, which consists of a mixture of 40 words; some real words and some made-up words.
 All the words are phonetically decodable.
 (No tricky words are included).
-Due to circumstances surrounding lockdown however, the children in Year 1 last year were unable to have this and will now take the Phonic Screening Check in December.
+Due to circumstances surrounding lockdown however, the children in Year 1 during the summer term 2020 were unable to have this and will now take the Phonic Screening Check in December.

 You can help your child by revising the letters and sounds in each phase.
 You can find all the letters and sounds in each phase on the Government’s Letters and Sounds website here:

 Additionally you can play some of the phonic games we play in class with the children which can be found on the Phonics Play website here:

 You may also wish to look at some sample materials and a video showing how the check is marked.
 This can be found here:

 Introducing our new phonics phase reading books and approach to reading at home with your child.

 Although our pupils’ reading attainment and outcomes are always really strong, we were aware that some of the reading books on offer to them in school were outdated.
 We are therefore using a selection of new reading books with pupils in our Reception and Key Stage 1 and LKS 2 classes

 Our reading books have been sorted into phonics phase reading books (replacing our previous colour banded reading books) and assigned to classes.
 This approach to reading will enable your child to become confident, fluent and passionate readers